Far-left politics: Far-left terrorism

 Historically, violence has been widely accepted on the far left as a means to enact societal change.
 The anti-authoritarian far left may consider violence justified in combatting repressive forces.
 Revolutionary far-left groups might organise themselves into underground movements or carry out violent insurgencies.
 Insurgencies are only viable in developing nations where the state is not capable of defeating the group.
 According to political scientist Ignacio Sánchez-Cuenca, as support for the far left decreases, violent groups shift their focus from attacks against the state to attacks for survival, such as freeing its members from prison.
 However, many on the far left criticise the use of violence.
 For example, according to Sánchez-Cuenca, Leon Trotsky rejected the use of violence, saying it does not benefit the working class like other measures such as striking.
+Far-left actors are rarely a major focus of terrorism studies in comparison to other motives like jihadism.

 Many far-left student protest movements, typically associated with the New Left, formed violent revolutionary organisations between the 1960s and the 1980s.
 These included the National Liberation Army in Colombia, Action Directe in France, the Red Army Faction in Germany, the Red Brigades in Italy, the Japanese Red Army, Shining Path in Peru, the Revolutionary Youth Federation of Turkey, and Weather Underground in the United States.
 Other violent far-left groups formed in response to democratisation of their respective countries, including 17N in Greece, FP-25 in Portugal, and GRAPO in Spain.
 Left-wing militant groups were largely eradicated in the 1980s, and popular conceptions of terrorism began to focus on jihadism instead of far-left politics.
 Other far-left militant organisations of the time included the CPI (Maoist), Montoneros, New People's Army, Prima Linea, and the Tupamaros.
 In 2021, the European Union considered the Conspiracy of Fire Nuclei in Greece and the Informal Anarchist Federation in Italy to be the most serious far-left terrorism threats in Europe.

 According to Sánchez-Cuenca, 194 people were killed by anarchist attacks in the developed world between 1875 and 1925.
 Some attacks targeted political leaders, while others such as the Liceu bombing were directed at civilians.
 Most attacks carried out by radical environmentalists have targeted property, with attacks on individuals being rare.

 No far-left terrorist group or underground movement has ever been successful in fermenting a revolution; according to Sánchez-Cuenca all successful violent far-left revolutions have been carried out by armed insurgent movements engaging in guerrilla warfare.
 Insurgencies are able to control territory, protecting them from the state and giving them a population from which they can draw support.
 These insurgencies have been successful in nations such as Cambodia, Cuba, Nepal, Nicaragua, and North Vietnam.
 The anarchist concept of propaganda of the deed has historically been ineffective, according to Sánchez-Cuenca, failing to increase awareness of the anarchist cause or reducing support for it.